domfarolino/blog/_posts/2016-7-05-Maximum-Subarray-Study.md

 The sum of the maximum subarray within $A[0 \ldots i-1] = 300$.
 This is true no matter how many values negating the sum come after the end of the *actual* maximum subarray $[100, 200]$ lying somewhere inside $A[0 \ldots i-1]$.
-The problem is we cannot extend our subproblem's answer to a larger instance because we don't know how many detrimental numbers in between the end of the true maximum subarray and some new number we would be forced to accept by bridging the gap.
+Consequently we cannot easily extend our subproblem's answer to a larger instance because we don't know how many detrimental numbers we may be forced to accept in order to bridge the gap between the end of the true maximum subarray, and some newly introduced number.
+Put differently, there's no guarantee that the last number of the subproblem is contained in it's maximum subarray.

-Knowing the sum of the maximum subarray **inside** some boundaries doesn't cut it.
-In order  to see how a previous subproblem can be extended, we need to know the sum of the maximum subarray ending with element $A[i-1]$.
-Then when we introduce element $i$ we can decide whether it is beneficial to tack on $A[i]$ to the current subarray or if $A[i]$ alone is bigger than the sum of maximum subarray ending in $A[i-1]$.
-The relation between subproblems and larger instances becomes more clear and our dp array will be used to store the sum of the maximum subarray ending in $i \; \forall \; i \in \\{ 0 \ldots n-1 \\}$.
-The dp array like this:
+In order to see how a previous subproblem can be extended, we need to know how the last element is going to affect the element we're introducing.
+We need to know the sum of the maximum subarray ending with element $A[i-1]$.
+Then we can introduce $A[i]$ and decide whether it is beneficial to tack on $A[i]$ to the subarray or if we'd be better off keeping $A[i]$ separate (if previous subarray sum is negative).
+This relation between subproblems and larger instances becomes more clear and our dp array will be used to store the sum of the maximum subarray ending with element $k \; \forall \; k \in \\{ 0 \ldots n-1 \\}$.
+The dp array for the above example would look like this:

+$$[-16, 100, 300, -1000, -500]$$

+Then when we introduce $A[i]$ we know we don't want to concatenate it to our previous maximum subarray because whatever it's value is automatically beats its value plus a negative number.
+Our dp array will then consist of peaks and valleys.
+The answer to our original problem is the largest of these peaks.
+We can maintain a variable whose value only gets updated when we see a new maximum value in the dp array so we can return it right when we get to the end.

 --------